Elliott-Green/skelekit-wagmiconnect/README.md

 ## Vercel .envs

 Using vercel you can specifiy if envs are inserted into the UI or through a .env.

+`VITE_PROJECT_ID` should be set to a [wallet-connect dapp ID](https://cloud.walletconnect.com/) to become available through its 'dapp explorer', else just set it to 1.

 ## Audit